nebarnix/Project-Desert-Tortoise/README.md

 - [X] Add sync word detection for metrics
 - [X] Add sync word byte conversion to form minor frame data.
 - [ ] Add in 8x interpolation for the M&M clock recovery routine for better performance.
-- [ ] Keep track of local recording time and process it in parallel with the data.
+- [X] Keep track of local recording time and process it in parallel with the data.
 We will need this through ALL steps of processing
 - [X] Add in ability to enable/disable/override things through command line options
+- [ ] Add support for RAW data files
 - [ ] Add soundcard input capability
 - [ ] Add the rest of the processing chain
 - [ ] Add a gui to make pretty things happen in realtime
+- [ ] Add hilbert transform to allow for real data input (large bandwidth USB or LSB recording)

 # ARGOS demodulator
 - Demodulates 401.65Mhz transmissions from ground transmitters to POES satellites